Unravelling the Truth

 concerning the sort of doll mentioned earlier:

 "Waldorf dolls" are faceless or nearly faceless cloth playthings generally made of all-natural materials.
-A lively cottage trade has sprung up producing, selling, and swapping them.
-The dolls may represent humans, elves, gnomes, or any other large-headed biped.
-The species, race, sex, and personal identity are usually left undetermined, so that children can project their own imaginations onto the toys
+A lively cottage trade has sprung up producing, selling, and swapping such dolls, which may represent humans, elves, gnomes, or any other large-headed biped.
+The species, race, sex, and personal identity (marked by facial features) are usually left undetermined, so that children can project their own imaginations onto the toys.

 Like most things associated with Waldorf schools, the emphasis on this type of doll can be traced back to guidance provided by Rudolf Steiner: “May I say something very heretical?
 People are very fond of giving dolls to children, especially pretty dolls.
 They fail to see that children really don’t want this.
 They wave it away, but it is forced on them — pretty dolls, all painted.
 It is far better to give children a handkerchief, or, if you can’t spare that, a piece of cloth.
 You tie it together, make the head here, paint the nose, two eyes, and so on.
 [Steiner demonstrates with his own handkerchief.]
 Healthy children much prefer to play with these than with the pretty dolls, because something is left to the imagination.
 The most magnificent doll with red cheeks and such leaves nothing for the imagination to do.
 The fine doll brings an inner emptiness to a child. “ — Rudolf Steiner, THE SPIRITUAL GROUND OF EDUCATION (Anthroposophic Press, 2004), p.
 98.